networknt/light-doc/content/en/tutorial/proxy/docker.md

 maxRequestTime: 10000
 ```

-You need to change the hostname joy to your computer name or your ip address.
-If
-you are using hostname, you need to ensure that you can ping that hostname on your
+You need to change the hostname freedom to your computer name or your IP address.
+If you are using a hostname, you need to ensure that you can ping the hostname on your computer.
-computer.
 Otherwise, it is safe to use IP address with 192.xxx.xxx.xxx or 10.xxx.xxx.xxx

 ### Other config files

-There are other config files in the config folder for the docker-compose and you can
-modify them to test different behaviour of the light-proxy.
+There are other config files in the config folder for the docker-compose, and you can modify them to test different behavior of the light-proxy.

-For example, you can enable the security, metrics etc.
+For example, you can enable security, metrics, etc.

+[OpenAPI proxy backend]: /tutorial/proxy/openapi-backend/